Coordination layer

 Core capabilities

-Mission handling across movement, support, readiness, and escalation-related work
+Mission-handling structure across movement, support, readiness, and escalation-related work

-Clear role assignment and ownership per mission or task
+Clearer role assignment and ownership per mission or task

-Structured information flow and handoff between layers
+Structured information flow and RUISA Automated Handover between layers

 Situation-aware routing presented publicly as doctrine rather than rule logic